triciaward/fast-api-template/README.md

 ```

 ## 🚀 Creating a New Project from This Template

+> **💡 Pro Tip**: Most users will want to create a new project from this template rather than using it directly.
+This section shows you how to set up a clean project with your own Git history.

 This template is designed to be used as a starting point for new FastAPI projects.
 Here's how to create a new project based on this template: